Program Director: Jazmyne Buentello

 1 Cottage Street, Easthampton unless otherwise specified.

-HERON'S BRIDGE, a non-profit membership organization, provides integrative arts education for people of all abilities, skill and fitness levels, and learning styles.
+HERON'S BRIDGE\VALLEY WOMEN'S MARTIAL ARTS, a non-profit membership organization, provides integrative arts education for people of all abilities, skill and fitness levels, and learning styles.
 Group and private/semi-private instruction for new beginners and all levels includes the following arts: Taiji & Qigong, Okinawan Karate, Arnis Filipino Sticks, Aikido, empowerment self-protection & self-care strategies, healing meditation, peace-building skills, interpretive dance, poetry, and more.

 From traditional roots to current methods, these arts continue to be developed through the leadership of women and diverse practitioners of all genders.
 Integrative arts emphasize interdependence and respect for the ground we share.
 The practice in any form is designed to celebrate and protect all life.
 Instruction at every level involves working in ways that are fun and sustainable through each stage of life, from younger to elder.
 It's never too late to begin!

-Heron's Bridge is interested in hosting creative arts programs.
-If you have something that you would like to share, and you think it may be a good fit, please contact HB for more information.
+HB\VWMA is interested in hosting creative arts programs.
+If you have something that you would like to share, and you think it may be a good fit, please contact HB\VWMA for more information using the form below.

-HERON'S BRIDGE PROGRAMS:the best of what we had before, plus MORE!
-HB programs are held at One Cottage St. #319, Easthampton, and by arrangement at other community organizations including schools, clubs, social service agencies, health centers, libraries, etc. Sessions are designed to be fun, empowering, encouraging and safe.
-For more information, please contact Heron's Bridge or the individual program directors.
+the best of what we had before, plus MORE!
+HB\VWMA programs are held at One Cottage St. #319, Easthampton, and by arrangement at other community organizations including schools, clubs, social service agencies, health centers, libraries, etc. Sessions are designed to be fun, empowering, encouraging and safe.
+For more information, please contact us using the form below or the individual program directors.

 LOTUS PEACE ARTS